qundao/mirror-mergiraf/doc/src/usage.md

 1. You can [**register it as a merge driver**](#registration-as-a-git-merge-driver) in Git so that Mergiraf is directly used during the merge process.
 2. Or you can [**invoke it after a merge conflict**](#interactive-use-after-encountering-a-merge-conflict), for it to attempt to solve the conflict.

 The first way is recommended as it avoids interrupting your workflow with spurious conflicts.
-Also, certain conflicts can only be resolved by Mergiraf if it is used as a merge driver.
 The second way can be useful for more occasional uses or when changes to Git's configuration are not possible.

 ## Registration as a Git merge driver